 Best free London museum for: a Roman amphitheatre

-This small gallery is home to the City of London’s art collection which includes many Victorian paintings including Pre-Raphaelites as well as fascinating images of London itself.
+This small gallery in Guildhall Yard is home to the City of London’s art collection.
+Guildhall Art Gallery is surprisingly undiscovered and includes many Victorian paintings, including Pre-Raphaelites, as well as fascinating images of London itself.

 As an added bonus you can see the remnants of a Roman amphitheatre in the basement.
 It was discovered in 1988 when work began to re-develop the art gallery.
 Nowadays it’s cleverly displayed and is just a short walk from the Mithraeum if you plan to see both London’s major Roman sites.